Rockfield Lake: Location

 The lake lies within three townlands, one of which is in County Leitrim, the other two being in County Cavan.
 The entire east and north-east of the lake lies within the townland of Rockfield, also known as Loughnafin, which is part of County Cavan.
 Most of the northern part of the lake lies within the townland of Portlongfield, also part of County Cavan.
 The western and south-western part of the lake lies within the townland of Aghavore, which is part of County Leitrim.

 Access and angling

 The easiest public access to Rockfield Lake is from a sideroad numbered as the L1524, which runs within County Cavan.
-This sideroad, which, via the L1525, links Arvagh with the townland of Portlongfield, runs close to the eastern shore of the lake.
+This sideroad runs close to the eastern shore of the lake and, together with the L1525, links the townland of Portlongfield with Arvagh.
 A paved lane leads from this sideroad down to the small public car park on the eastern shore of the lake.

 Rockfield Lake is quite popular with anglers, with the eastern shore, which is the County Cavan shore, being particularly popular due to its easy public access from the L1524, the aforementioned public sideroad.